breathe-doc/breathe/README.rst

 ----------

 - Changes since the last release

+  - Improve output of const, volatile, virtual and pure-virtual keywords.

+  - Fix css class output for HTML so that object types rather than names are output as the css classes. eg. 'function' instead of 'myFunction'.

+  - Fix issue with Breathe getting confused over functions appearing in header and implementation files.

   - Improve matching for overloaded functions when using ``doxygenfunction`` directive.
 Also, provide a list of potential matches when no match is found.